Published on June 25th, 2013 | by Aira0

 This in turn makes it possible to travel world while doing your job and still getting paid.
 While your friends lament that they took on full-time jobs with too many commitments before they had a chance to go on that gap year or go around Asia, there is absolutely nothing stopping you from taking your laptop and doing exactly that right now.

 But before you set off on this working adventure, it’s important to make sure that you’re going to be able to balance the work/adventure life and still complete an adequate amount of work.
-Here we will look at how you can blog or SEO while travelling and avoid the pitfalls that many adventurous entrepreneurs encounter.
+Here we will look at how you can blog or SEO using best link building services while travelling and avoid the pitfalls that many adventurous entrepreneurs encounter.

 First things first, you are going to want a light and portable device to work on, that is nevertheless able to handle all the demands of your day-job.
 Any small netbook should be able to do the trick, but soon the Acer W3 may well become the best device for on-the-go use.
 That’s an 8’’ tablet with full Windows 8 Pro, an atom processor and an impressive battery-life; any device along these lines though will do the trick.